btcpayserver/btcpayserver-doc/docs/Development/Plugins.md

 <link href="/Resources/css/my.css" asp-append-version="true" rel="stylesheet" />
 ```

-A good example of this is the [Bitcoin Whitepaper plugin](https://github.com/Kukks/BTCPayServerPlugins/tree/master/Plugins/BTCPayServer.Plugins.BitcoinWhitepaper) which expose the bitcoin whitepaper pdf on your BTCPayServer using embedded resources.
+A good example of this is the [Bitcoin Whitepaper plugin](https://github.com/Kukks/BTCPayServerPlugins/tree/master/Plugins/BTCPayServer.Plugins.BitcoinWhitepaper) which exposes the bitcoin whitepaper PDF on your BTCPay Server using embedded resources.

 ### Database